 Swimming pools and hot tubs: 3 best practices to adopt for your safety

-Summer time means relaxing in a hot tub or taking a refreshing swim!
-Did you have a swimming pool or hot tub installed and now want to enjoy it as much as possible?
-Follow these three best practices from the L’Unique General Insurance team to prevent accidents and home insurance claims.
+Summer is here, which means it’s time to relax in a hot tub or take a refreshing swim!
+Have you added a pool or hot tub and wish to enjoy it to the fullest?
+These three best practices from the L’Unique General Insurance team will help you prevent accidents and home insurance claims.

-1. Contact your broker to get adequate coverage for your unit
+1. Contact your broker to get the right coverage

-Did you purchase an inflatable unit?
-This type of temporary unit is already covered under your home insurance contract.
-However, for any other type of hot tub or swimming pool, you must add coverage to your contract to be adequately covered for certain damages, for example, damage caused by the weight of snow or ice.
+Did you purchase an inflatable or collapsible unit?
+Your home insurance contract already covers this type of temporary unit.
+For any other type of swimming pool or hot tub, you must add coverage to your contract to be adequately covered.

-Different coverages are available depending on the type of unit.
-They typically cover:
+The various coverages available based on the type of unit typically cover:

 - The equipment used to maintain the structure or treat and heat the water

-- The platform or patio attached to the unit that provides direct access to it
+- The platform or deck that provides direct access to your unit

 - Labour fees for the replacement or repair of the swimming pool or hot tub after a loss